 This is a half year course taught in the spring that can be taken as an elective.
 The course description for College US History applies.
 The course covers the time periods from 1877 to the present.
-This course can be taken for GCC credit.
+This course can be taken for GCC credit or credit through SUNY Brockport.